Hailey-Ross/hails.AV-Resolver/README.md

    - Privately to the owner (llOwnerSay)
    - Publicly to local chat (llSay(0)) if you use the "p" version of the command

-The script also safely handles multiple simultaneous lookups.

 --------------------------------------------------------------------

 ## Commands